Photo Courtesy: Natural Diamond Council. Top: Platinum Ring; Bottom: 18k WG Ring

 • Platinum alloys used in jewellery are purer with a 95% platinum content

-• It is 30 times rarer and the annual mined output is a fraction that of gold
+• It is 30 times rarer and the annual mined output is a fraction that of gold and it is mined in less than five countries worldwide.

 In summary, white gold is considered more 'investment-friendly' and ubiquitous.
 If it’s a bright shiny look that you are after and convenience is a consideration, I suggest going with white gold